 At 2,500-3,000 feet above sea level, the foothills of Sequoia National Park are usually hot and dry in summer and cool and wet in winter, with occasional light snow.
 In this area, trails lead to oak woodlands, river canyons, and spring wildflowers.
 In summer, fire restrictions are often in effect at these campgrounds due to high temperatures and dry conditions.

 This campground has 42 sites and is open year-round to tents, RVs, and trailers.
 Reservations are available in summer and fall.
 The campground is near the Kaweah River and 15 minutes from the Foothills Visitor Center.
 A 45-minute winding drive leads to the Giant Forest sequoia grove (vehicles over 22 feet are not advised between Potwisha Campground and Giant Forest).

 Buckeye Flat Campground's 28 sites are open for tent camping only from early spring through late fall.
 RVs and trailers are not permitted.
 Reservations are available in summer and fall.
-The campground is near the Kaweah River, 20 minutes east of Foothills Visitor Center or a 40-minute drive to Giant Forest Museum.
-In 2016, this campground will be open from March 16 through September 28.
+The campground is near the Kaweah River, 20 minutes from the Foothills Visitor Center and 40 minutes from the Giant Forest.